(For full coverage, click on [nHAITI])

 WIN and SEACOR said the repairs at Varreux had included the installation of an interim vessel mooring system, the repair and testing of critical piping systems and the revision of terminal operating procedures.

-Additional emergency construction at the facility was providing the capability to receive containerized cargoes, which would give additional support to the international relief and recovery operation in Haiti.
+Additional emergency construction at the facility was also providing the capability to receive containerized cargoes, which would give additional support to the international relief and recovery operation in Haiti.